sqrDAO/sqrDAO-AI-Agent/README.md

 # sqrDAO AI Agent

 A Telegram bot powered by Google's Gemini AI model to assist sqrDAO members and users.
+Developed and maintained by [sqrFUND](https://sqrfund.ai).

 🤖 **Try it now**: [t.me/sqrAgent_bot](https://t.me/sqrAgent_bot)

+## About

+This AI agent is a project by sqrFUND, providing intelligent assistance for the sqrDAO community.
+It leverages Google's Gemini AI to deliver context-aware responses and manage community resources effectively.

 ## Features